wusai2333/trib/doc/lab1.md

-## Lab1
+## Lab 1

-Welcome to Lab1.
-The goal of this lab is to implement a key-value pair service that can be called via RPC.
+Welcome to Lab 1.
+The goal of this lab is to implement a key-value storage service that can be called via RPC.
 In particular you need to:

 1. Implement a key-value storage server type that wraps a `trib.Store` interface object and takes http RPC requests from the network.
-2. Implement a key-value storage client type that fits `trib.Store` interface and RPCs a remote key-value pair server.
+2. Implement a key-value storage client type that fits `trib.Store` interface that relays all of its requests back to the server.

-More specifically, you need to implement two entry functions that are defined in `triblab/lab1.go` file: `ServeBack()` and `NewClient()`.
+More specifically, you need to implement two entry functions that are defined in the `triblab/lab1.go` file: `ServeBack()` and `NewClient()`.
-Now, they are both implemented with `panic("todo")`.
+Presently, they are both implemented with `panic("todo")`.

 ## Get Your Repo Up-to-date

-If you cloned your source folder before Tuesday April, 1st.
-You might need to first get your repo up-to-date:
+While no major changes are planned to the `trib` library, it's a good idea to make sure your repo is up-to-date none the less.

 ```
 $ cd ~/gopath/src/trib
-$ git pull /classes/cse223b/sp14/labs/trib lab1
+$ git pull origin master
 $ cd ~/gopath/src/triblab
-$ git pull /classes/cse223b/sp14/labs/triblab lab1
+$ git pull origin master
 ```

 The instructions here assume you used the the default directory setup.
+If you did something else crazy, we assume you can figure out the appropriate corrections.
+You can also contact a friend or the TA for assistance.

 ## The Key-value Pair Service Interface

-The goal of Lab1 is to wrap a key-value pair interface with RPC.
-Although you don't need to implement the key-value pair storage by yourself, you need to use it extensively in later labs, so it will be good for you to understand the service semantics here.
+The goal of Lab 1 is to wrap a key-value pair interface with RPC.
+You don't need to implement the key-value pair storage by yourself, but you need to use it extensively in later labs, so it will be good for you to understand the service semantics here.

-The data structure and interfaces for the key-value pair service is defined in `trib/kv.go` file (in the `trib` repository).
-The main interface is `trib.Storage` interface, which consists of three parts.
+The data structure and interfaces for the key-value pair service are defined in the `trib/kv.go` file (in the `trib` repository).
+The main interface is `trib.Storage`, which consists of three logical parts.

-First is the key-string pair part.
+First is the key-string pair part, which is its own interface.

 ```
 // Key-value pair interfaces